pulp-bio/biogui/README.md

 ## Applications

 As mentioned above, the BioGUI can be integrated within more complex applications via the forwarding module.
-The components for said applications are contained in the [`applications/`](applications) folder:
+The components for said applications are contained in the [`applications`](applications) folder:
 - [`bio-bridge`](applications/bio-bridge/README.md) -- BioBridge: real-time ML inference middleware
 - [`motion-lab`](applications/motion-lab/README.md) -- MotionLab: Unity environment for hand control and task evaluation